Are the Strive For 5 guidelines relevant to Clever Logger?

 1. Escalation: Have the option to alert more people if it isn’t responded to within a time frame.
 This could be another department, security (especially in hospitals), senior management, the doctors etc.

-2. User permissions: You want to allow some users to just see what is going on, while others can administer the system.
+2. User roles: You want to allow some users to just see what is going on, while others can administer the system.
 Some of our larger customers also want departments or sites to see their own fridges, but not others.

 3. UPS powered: “Uninterruptible power supplies” (UPS) are battery backups to mains power.
 By having your modem and gateway plugged into a UPS, you can continue to have live data even when there is a local blackout.
 You don’t need a big, expensive one.
 Many sites already have a UPS for their server so adding the gateway to it is quick and easy.